-These are tablets.
-SGLT2 Inhibitors work by reducing the amount of glucose being absorbed in the kidneys so that it is passed out in the urine and reducing the amount of glucose in your blood.
+SGLT2 Inhibitors are oral treatments which work by reducing the amount of glucose being absorbed in the kidneys so that it is passed out in the urine and reducing the amount of glucose in your blood.
 There are different varieties but are usually taken once a day.
 Because of the way they work, your urine will test positive for glucose while you are on this medication.
 How effective it is depends on your kidney function.
 There is a risk of genital infections and urinary tract infections.